mahyaalizadeh1995/Machine_learning/README.md

-# pattern
-Ensemble Classical Machine Learning and Transfer Learning for vehicle classification
+# Ensemble Classical Machine Learning and Transfer Learning for vehicle classification